MolBIFFM/diana/README.md

   }
 }
 ```
-The procedure to correct p-values for multiple testing with respect to the false
+The procedure to correct p-values for testing multiple Gene Ontology terms or
-discovery rate or family-wise error rate.
-The default setting is
+Reactome pathways with respect to the false discovery or family-wise error rate.
-`"Benjamini-Yekutieli"`.
-Available settings are `"Benjamini-Hochberg"`,
+The default setting is `"Benjamini-Yekutieli"`.
+Available settings are
-`"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.
+`"Benjamini-Hochberg"`, `"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.

 ```json
 {